Industry Best Practices · ASTM A-193 B7 · ACI 318

 Sleeves (typically 2× bolt diameter + ½" clearance) allow ±¼ to ⅜ inch of horizontal adjustment after the concrete cures, so the compressor frame can be aligned to the driver before the bolts are grouted in.
 Cast-in-place bolts must hit template position within 1/8 inch — much harder to achieve and impossible to correct.

 Minimum edge distance is 6× bolt diameter to prevent side-face concrete blowout, and minimum bolt spacing is 8× bolt diameter to prevent shear-cone overlap between adjacent bolts.
-ACI 318 D.8 sets the absolute minimums (3× spacing, varies on edge); the 6×/8× values are the practical recommendations for dynamic compressor service.
+ACI 318-17 Chapter 17 (§17.7, formerly D.8) sets the absolute minimums (spacing and edge distance vary with embedment and installation); the 6×/8× values are the practical recommendations for dynamic compressor service.